andrerhenry/npi/README.md

 # Niagara Package Installer (npi)

 **Niagara Package Installer** (npi) is a lightweight CLI tool that helps you easily install and manage Niagara Framework software packages from the [Niagara Package Repository ](http://18.119.133.195/).
+`npi` commands can be run in your Niagara console, seamlessly integrating into your system.

 ---